JakubSimoncic/bistro-cms/bistro/public/web/pages/menu-en.md

 ---
 ## SPECIAL OFFER OF THE DAY (soup + main course)

-* **MENU 1: Soup + Pork belli roasted in beer with honey and chili, mashed potatoes and cabbage salad** 185 CZK
+* **MENU 1: Soup + Pork belly roasted in beer with honey and chili, mashed potatoes and cabbage salad** 185 CZK
 * **MENU 2: Soup + Beef Chilli con Carne and baked jasmine rice** 195 CZK
 *
 * **MEAL OF THE WEEK: Poultry livers with onions, baked jasmine rice** 135 CZK